Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

 * Final (initially empty, then custom) <- Editing only this !

 NOTE : In the above paths, `<Entity>` is your Entity Name, without namespace. (may cause problems!)

-TODO :)
-But there'll be 3 files, on the same model than JS ones : Abstract, Base, and Final.

 Therefore, the first time you execute the command-line for a given Bundle/Entity pair, 4 files will be generated.
 After that, only the 2 Base files will be re-generated.